pointslope/docker-datomic-console/README.md

-# Datomic Pro Starter
+# Datomic Console

-This Dockerfile defines a base image for Datomic Pro Starter Edition.
-It defines the necessary automation steps for running Datomic, while deferring all privileged, user-specific configuration to a derived image via **ONBUILD** instructions.
+This Dockerfile defines a base image for the version of Datomic Console that ships with Datomic Pro Starter Edition.
+It defines the necessary automation steps for running Datomic Console, while deferring all privileged, user-specific configuration to a derived image via **ONBUILD** instructions.

 This approach makes it trivial to customize your own Dockerfile to run any supported Datomic configuration.
 To do so, you need only to follow these steps:

 1. Create a `Dockerfile` that is based **FROM** this image
 2. Create a `.credentials` file containing your http user and password for downloading from **my.datomic.com** in the form `user:pass`
-3. Create a `config` folder where your `Dockerfile` resides and place your Datomic transactor.properties config file(s) within it
-4. Add a **CMD** instruction in your `Dockerfile` with the relative path to that file e.g. **config/riak.properties**
+3. Add a **CMD** instruction in your `Dockerfile` with an alias for the Datomic database you wish to connect to and the Datomic uri e.g. **datomic:dev://db:4334/**

 No other configuration is necessary.
 Simply **docker build** and **docker run** your image.